 We derive our revenues mainly from the sale of products and licenses, security subscriptions and software updates and maintenance.
-Our revenues were \$2,065 million in 2020 and \$1,995 million in 2019.
+Our revenues were \$2,167 million in 2021 and \$2,065 million in 2020.

-Total revenues in 2020 increased by 4% compared to 2019.
-Product and license revenues increased from \$511 million in 2019 to \$514 million in 2020.
-We continued to deliver increasingly more of our latest security offerings as subscriptions resulting in increased sales of our security subscription packages, including advance threat protection, cloud, Infinity and mobile solutions.
-As a result, security subscription revenues increased by \$61 million, or 10%, from \$610 million in 2019 to \$671 million in 2020.
-Software updates and maintenance revenues increased by \$6 million, or 1%, from \$874 million in 2019 to \$880 million in 2020, primarily as a result of renewals of existing and sales of new maintenance contracts.
+Total revenues in 2021 increased by 5% compared to 2020.
+Product and license revenues were \$514 million in each of the years 2021 and 2020.
+We continued to deliver increasingly more of our latest security offerings as subscriptions resulting in increased sales of our security subscription packages, including advance threat protection, Infinity CloudGuard, and Harmony.
+As a result, security subscription revenues increased by \$84 million, or 13%, from \$671 million in 2020 to \$755 million in 2021.
+Software updates and maintenance revenues increased by \$18 million, or 2%, from \$880 million in 2020 to \$898 million in 2021, primarily as a result of renewals of existing and sales of new maintenance contracts.